 For questions regarding the City Sponsored Mitchell-Lama Program: (212) 863-6500, or email Mitchell-Lama@hpd.nyc.gov.

-For information on the New York State supervised Mitchell-Lama housing program, please see the New York State Homes and Community Renewal FAQs or call (866)463-7753.
+For information on the New York State supervised Mitchell-Lama housing program, please visit New York State Homes and Community Renewal or call (866)463-7753.